-Cairo – Mubasher: The Central Bank of Egypt (CBE) will offer treasury bonds (T-bonds) worth EGP 6.5 billion on Monday on behalf of the Ministry of Finance.
+Cairo – Mubasher: The Central Bank of Egypt (CBE) will offer treasury bonds (T- bonds) worth EGP 6.5 billion on Monday on behalf of the Ministry of Finance.

 The issuance will be used to finance the country’s budget deficit.
 State-run banks are the top purchasers of the government debt instruments.

-It is worth mentioning that Egypt secured a $2.7 billion loan from the International Monetary Fund (IMF) under the rapid financing instrument (RFI).
+In May, Egypt secured a $2.7 billion loan from the International Monetary Fund (IMF) under the rapid financing instrument (RFI).